vintasoftware/playbook/our_guiding_principles.md

-# Chapter 1: Our Guiding Principles
+# Chapter One: Our Guiding Principles

 ## About Our Playbook